LYFY7/NLP-Pratice/Task2/README.md

-Use the embedding glove and lstm as the main model.
+Using glove embedding and lstm as the main model.
 The final score is 0.645 (145/780).
 Better than LR.